Robert Parish: Early life

 Robert is the son of Robert Sr. and Ada Parish.
 He is the oldest of their four children.

 Parish was already tall in the seventh grade (age 12–13) when junior high coach Coleman Kidd first noticed him and encouraged him to play basketball, which was new to him.
 Coleman would come to the Parish family home if Robert missed a practice and gave Parish a basketball to practice with.
 It was at this time that Parish started wearing his uniform No. 00.
-The players got to choose their jerseys in order of perceived ability; as Parish was viewed as the worst player, he received the last remaining jersey, which was number 00.
+The players got to choose their jerseys in order of perceived ability and since Parish was viewed as the worst player, he received the last remaining jersey, which was number 00.
 Parish stuck with the jersey throughout his college and professional career.

 "I really didn't like basketball growing up."
-Parish said, talking about how he focused instead on football, baseball, and track. "[Coach] Coleman would come to my house and take me to practice every day until I had to start showing up myself; I give all the credit to him."
+Parish said, talking about how he focused instead on football, baseball and track."[Coach] Coleman would come to my house and take me to practice every day until I had to start showing up myself so I give all the credit to him."

 Parish attended Woodlawn High School in Shreveport, Louisiana, where he played for Coach Ken Ivy.
-He had previously attended Union High School until it was closed due to desegregation.
-Named All-American, All-State, All-District, and All-City in 1972, Parish led Woodlawn High School to the 1972 Louisiana High School Athletic Association Class AAAA state championship.
+He previously attended Union High School until it was closed due to desegregation.
+Named All-American, All-State, All-District and All-City in 1972, Parish led Woodlawn High School to the 1972 Louisiana High School Athletic Association Class AAAA state championship.